We all have fears that we need to conquer as authors.

 But for me, it’s fear of judgment – fear of what people will think of my writing and me as a person when they read my books.
 Do you feel the same way?

 On a personal note, my writing is getting darker – or perhaps it was always dark, and now I’m just getting into my stride.
-After all, Pentecost opens with a nun being burned alive on the ghats at Varanasi, Prophecy features the ritual murder of a child in a bone church and Exodus has a scene with ritual sex in a tomb.
+After all, Stone of Fire opens with a nun being burned alive on the ghats at Varanasi, Crypt of Bone features the ritual murder of a child in a bone church and Ark of Blood has a scene with ritual sex in a tomb.

 So I’ve written dark things before but this is the first time I haven’t censored myself as I write.
 I’ve given the dark side of my mind permission to indulge but as I am about to start the rewrites, I find myself on the edge of crossing things out, not because they need editing, but because I don’t want people to read them and judge me for my thoughts.